Emergencies, call KU Police at 913-588-5030.

 4.4 Group II University Violations.
 Fine: $50

 5.0 Payment of fines.
-Violation fees are payable at the Parking Services office either in person, via check, credit/debit card, or by mail.
-Make checks payable to the University of Kansas.
+Violation fees are payable at the Parking Services office either in person, via credit/debit card, or through our online parking ticket portal.
 Payments of violations must be received within 10 days after the day on which the violation was dated.
-A fee of $50 is attached to each check returned due to insufficient funds.
+Learn more about how to pay a parking fine.

-5.1 Late payment of fines: Late payment occurs if the fine is not received or postmarked by the 10th calendar day after issuance of the violation notice.
+5.1 Late payment of fines: Late payment occurs if the fine is not received by the 10th calendar day after issuance of the violation notice.
 Late payment of violation fees shall result in the levy of an additional $10 penalty for each violation.
-Individuals with unpaid fines shall be sent a notice 30 days after the date on which the violation notice was issued.

-5.3 Excessive unpaid violations: Excessive violations exist whenever five or more citation notices have been posted to the record of the person in whose name a motorized vehicle is titled and the fines have not been paid or appealed.
-Parking any vehicle on campus property after having five or more unpaid violation notices is in violation of these regulations.
-The vehicle is subject to impoundment and removal from the campus or immobilization.
-This immobilization action refers to five citations per individual, not per each vehicle.
-An accumulation of five citations issued to one individual with multiple vehicles is cause for the immobilization of the vehicle registered to the individual.
+5.3 Excessive unpaid violations: Excessive violations exist whenever four or more citation notices have been posted to the record of the person in whose name a motorized vehicle is titled and the fines have not been paid or appealed.
+Parking any vehicle on campus property after having four or more unpaid violation notices is in violation of these regulations.
+The vehicle is subject to impoundment and removal from the campus.
 In addition, the Parking Services Department may revoke the privileges of operating a vehicle on the university campus.

 Vehicles subject to and pending tow will be issued a tow warning.
 You must contact the Parking Office within 48 hours or the date of the notice affixed to your vehicle.
 If contact is not made within 48 hours, your vehicle will be towed and impounded when sighted on campus.